How Does IRS View the Mileage to and from Work?

 Pro Tip:

-You can get around this IRS rule by creating a home office and converting it into your principal place of work.
+You can get around this IRS rule by creating a home office and ensuring it meets federal standards that allow it to be treated as your principal place of business.

 The evidence you provide will allow you to log business mileage from your home office to your place of work, and this is an allowable deduction.